edward-prosser/corda-docs/content/en/docs/cdl/bpmn-view/full-diagram.md

 # Full diagram

-We now have almost all the components needed to complete the full BPMN diagram.
-We need to add an end event, this is represented as a thick circle and usually labled as 'End'
+Now that almost all the components needed to complete the full BPMN diagram are in place.
+You need to add an end event, this is represented as a thick circle and usually labled as 'End'.

 The full diagram looks as follows: